 Trying the CBD Trend at Home

-I would never recommend walking around for hours in high heels on a regular basis, but I do understand that, every so often, it's a necessity.
-And when that is your reality, I don't see any harm in applying a little CBD cream to your feet (apparently the Lord Jones cream is a celebrity favorite.)
+Still, I would never recommend walking around for hours in high heels on a regular basis.
+But I understand that, every so often, it's a necessity.
+And when that is your reality, I don't see any harm in applying a little CBD cream to your feet.
+(Apparently the Lord Jones cream, pictured at right, is a celebrity favorite.)

 Want some extra good news?
 If you like shopping local, as I believe we all should, Houston has a great CBD oil supplier.
 (It's called The Original American Shaman store, on State Hwy 6 and Bissonet!)

 CBD oil is also starting to pop up at more mainstream locations across the country.
 (You can find it on display in many CVD pharmacies.
 Or even at luxury gym chains, such as Life Time fitness.)

 So if you want to jump on the foot-numbing bandwagon, take heart in knowing you will soon have a fairly wide variety of shopping options available.
 And you'll also have the approval of your very own Houston podiatrist!

 But I want you to remember this.
 If CBD oil isn't helping your pain go away, don't sit at home and hope things get better.
 Instead, schedule an appointment with Dr. Andrew Schneider right away.
 We'll make sure to address the root cause of your problem.
 So you'll experience lasting relief, not just a temporary numbing.